alfredodeza/konira/README.rst

 Are you sold yet?
 ---------------------

 Fork the project and start contributing.
-This has not yet been released and it is pretty much a work in progress.
-If you have any ideas or suggestions ping me @alfredodeza
+Full documentation can be found at http://konira.rtfd.org If you have any ideas or suggestions ping me @alfredodeza

 The name